dotnet/docs-maui/docs/includes/linker-control.md

 ### Suppress analysis warnings

-When the linker is enabled, it will remove IL that's not statically reachable.
-Apps that uses reflection or other patterns that create dynamic dependencies may be broken as a result.
-To warn about such patterns, when marking an assembly as linker safe library authors should set the `SuppressTrimAnalysisWarnings` MSBuild property to `false`:
+When the linker is enabled, it removes IL that's not statically reachable.
+Apps that use reflection or other patterns that create dynamic dependencies may be broken as a result.
+To warn about such patterns, when marking an assembly as linker safe, library authors should set the `SuppressTrimAnalysisWarnings` MSBuild property to `false`:

 ```xml
 <PropertyGroup>